 Buyers should state any preferences they have regarding the schedule for renewing coverage.

 Buyers should provide a list of any other relevant dates for the RFP, such as submission deadlines and the date when contract awards will be announced.

 Evaluate major factors to mitigate risk

 How risky is the Professional Indemnity Insurance supply chain?

-Supply chain risk for professional indemnity insurance has been moderate in the three years to 2018.
+Supply chain risk for professional indemnity insurance has been moderate in the three years to 2019.
 When risk is moderate, providers are more likely to face uncertain expenses due to supply chain disruptions.
-If this occurs, they will typically pass these costs on to buyers.
+If this occurs, providers will typically pass these costs on to buyers.
 Providers may also be less...
 Subscribe to learn more.